open/close all folders

 - After defeating Kellogg, the Brotherhood makes an entrance with the Prydwen and dozens of Vertibirds.
 From that point onward, they'll show up randomly hovering in the air, usually to fight some bandits.
 Prepare for a complete Curb-Stomp Battle in which the Raiders actually do the sensible thing and shoot the pilot.
-Vertibirds crashing down left and right are a frequently-occurring and hilarious sight... but sometimes the curbstomp gets inverted by a very angry Brotherhood Paladin in full power armor climbing out of the wreckage relatively unscathed and proceeds to melt every Raider in sight with a gatling laser.
+Vertibirds crashing down left and right are a frequently-occurring and hilarious sight... but sometimes the curbstomp gets inverted when a very angry Brotherhood Paladin in full power armor climbs out of the wreckage relatively unscathed and proceeds to melt every Raider in sight with a gatling laser.

 - This can also have an amusing effect during conversations with NPCs if a battle starts nearby that you're not involved in.
 One second, you're casually chatting with someone on the streets, the next there's a fireball and dead BoS soldiers all around you.
 Or with your chat partner with a fan blade through the nogging.

 - Destroying the Prydwen with Liberty Prime, as well as all the children and innocents on board?
 More awesome and Tear Jerker than funny.
 MacCready's and Strong's reactions, though?
-Priceless:MacCready: Huh... seeing that airship go down... remind me never to piss you off.Strong: Hah!
+Priceless:MacCready: Man... seeing that airship go down in flame...
+Yeah... remind me never to piss you off.Strong: Hah!
 Strong knew that building couldn't fly forever!
 Had to fall.

 Preston: Hm.
-The Institute sure doesn't do anything half-way, do they?
+The Institute sure doesn't do things half-way, do they?